bmolnar91/workbook/module_web_with_python.md

 It does both.
 TLS uses **asymmetric encryption to first establish identity** of one or both parties.
 Secondly, it uses **asymmetric encryption to exchange a key to a _symmetric_ cipher**.
 So asymmetric is **only used during the initial setup of communication (TLS-SSL handshake)**.

 **Symmetric encryption** which is **used through the rest** is faster and more efficient with large amounts of data transfer.
 The keys are smaller which is generally why it's faster, but it's algorithm is also easier to process.

+Advantages of HTTPS:

+- Data integrity
+- Privacy and security
+- Faster performance (due to reduced size of data)
+- SEO

 #### What is encryption and decryption?